apibara/starknet-react/packages/create-starknet/README.md

 Options:
   -V, --version  output the version number
-  -t, --template <name>  Explicitly tell the CLI to bootstrap the app using the specified template (choices: "next", "vite") -h, --help     display help for command
+  -t, --template <name>  Explicitly tell the CLI to bootstrap the app using the specified template (choices: "next", "vite") --use-npm              Explicitly tell the CLI to bootstrap the app using npm --use-yarn             Explicitly tell the CLI to bootstrap the app using yarn --use-pnpm             Explicitly tell the CLI to bootstrap the app using pnpm -h, --help     display help for command
 ```